-- E. In addition to (A) and (B) above, when considering proposals affecting listed buildings and their setting, the Council will: - Pay special attention to the building's character and any features of special architectural or historic interest which it possesses, and the role of the building's setting in these regards; and b.
-Exploit all opportunities to secure the future of listed buildings particularly those on the 'heritage at risk' register.
+- E. In addition to (A) and (B) above, when considering proposals affecting listed buildings and their setting, the Council will: - a.
+Maximise all opportunities to secure the future of listed buildings particularly those on the 'heritage at risk' register.

-Scheduled Ancient Monuments
+Scheduled Monuments

-- F. In addition to (A) and (B) above, when considering proposals affecting scheduled ancient monuments, the Council will have regard to: - a.
+- F. In addition to (A) and (B) above, when considering proposals affecting scheduled monuments, the Council will have regard to: - a.
 The relationship of the monument with other archaeology and the wider landscape in which it should be interpreted; - b.
 The condition and management of the monument; and - c.
-The existing and future security of the monument. - G Major development and change of use proposals affecting a scheduled ancient monument will be required to provide and implement an action plan for the management of the monument.
+The existing and future security of the monument. - G Major development and change of use proposals affecting a scheduled monument will be required to provide and implement a management plan for the monument that explicitly sets out the significance of the monument and how it will be sustained.